 Connect to Student Hub to:

 - Access online resources - including information on upcoming careers events and workshops, templates, guides and useful web links.

 - Search for jobs — new positions are advertised daily on Student Hub.
 Listed here you will find local, national and international based jobs from casual work during study to exclusive career opportunities for USC graduates.

 Have your cover letter, resume and other job application documents checked.
 You can submit your documents for review in your own time without having to make an appointment.
 Go to Student Hub Online job application check and upload your documents.
-They will be reviewed, usually, within five days and returned to you with comments and/or suggestions for change.
+They will be reviewed, usually, within ten working days and returned to you with comments and/or suggestions for change.

 If you need assistance:

 - with job search skills including job applications and interview techniques; or

 - when considering a change in your program;

 a one-on-one session with a member of the Career Development Team can help with career planning, goal setting, identifying career options, exploring personality work preferences, job search skills, interview coaching and overcoming career transition issues.
 Make an appointment on Student Hub for an individual consultation which can be face to face, by telephone or by video conference.
 Log into Student Hub, go to the Appointments tab and select the Career Counselling topic to open up the booking calendar.